Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 return result
 ```

-If we couldn't find any solution of the sudoku in any rotation, we return the image without a solution.
+If we couldn't find any solution of the sudoku in any rotation, we return the image without any solution.
 ```python
 return frame
 ```
 And this is how solve function works.
-If you are curious about utilities-functions that are called by solve function and does a nice job then check their definitions and descriptions which are located in webcam_sudoku_solver.py file below WebcamSudokuSolver class.
+If you are curious about utilities-functions that are called by solve function then check their definitions and descriptions which are located in webcam_sudoku_solver.py file below WebcamSudokuSolver class.

 But there is also one more point to be discussed:
 How does solve_sudoku function solve a sudoku puzzle?